 - Enjoy the movies, but hate the price tag?
 Find out when your local theaters offer discounted ticket days!
 Better yet, when the weather’s nice, look for places that offer free “movie in the park” evenings!

-- Don’t forget about all the museums we have available to us here in the D.C. area, not to mention the countless activities you can find with a quick “free activities” search on google!
+- Don’t forget about all the museums we have available to us here in the D.C. area, not to mention the countless activities you can find with a quick “free activities” Google search.

 It takes a village